Narcissists are notorious for their merciless manipulation of others to dominate and control them.

 You might even show up at your ex-partner’s job or home.
 But after a while, once logic takes over and you regain control over your emotions, you will stop.

 The narcissist, on the other hand, won’t, and depending on the intensity of their NPD, will incite an all-out war against you.

 Why Does a Narcissist Want You Back When They Know You no Longer Want Them?

-They will have no sympathy for your plight, and neither will they understand why you need to leave for the sake of your mental health; because at the end of the day, it’s all about them.
+They will have no sympathy for your plight, and neither will they understand why you need to leave for your mental health; because it’s all about them at the end of the day.